openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 _inlined_description: _

-Returns: a pointer to the texture coords that the mesh contains.
+**Returns**: a pointer to the texture coords that the mesh contains.